dornerworks/xen-arm-builder/README.md

 # Booting

-Insert the SDcard in the device, then connect the network and power.
+Insert the SDcard in the device, then connect the network, TTL-to-USB, and power.
-The device should get an IP address using DHCP.
-SSH to the device (the name is `$BOARD.local.`, which can be used if your machine supports mDNS/avahi/zeroconf):

-    $ ssh mirage@cubieboard2.local.

-The password is `mirage`.

-Install your SSH public key and change login password (or lock the account with `sudo passwd -l mirage`).

-If you plan on connecting to TLS-secured services, don't forget to set the system time so that certificate validity windows work correctly (not many TLS certificates were valid in 1970).
+Connect to the serial port over USB on your host machine.

+Once U-Boot begins, hit any key to stop the auto boot, and perform the following:

+1. Load the FIT Image into memory

+        fatload mmc 0 0x80000000 /cubietruck-xen.itb

+2. Then boot one of the configurations

+        bootm 0x80000000#config@1

+or

+        bootm 0x80000000#config@2

+Xen will now bootup along with a dom0.
+Before running the `bootm` command in u-boot, you can get more information about the loaded FIT Image with the following command.

+        iminfo 0x80000000

 # Using Xen